Alena Buyx: Reception

+As Chair of the German Ethics Council from 2020 to 2024, Buyx played a prominent role during the COVID-19 pandemic.
+The Ethics Council issued several statements and recommendations on ethical aspects of pandemic management, including on vaccination priorities, solidarity and responsibility, and the protection of vulnerable groups.
+During this time, she also served on the Federal Government's Corona Expert Council from December 2021 to April 2023.

 Personal life

+Buyx is married to Austrian entrepreneur Josef Lentsch, CEO of the Political Tech Summit, and has two sons.

-In April 2023, Buyx was one of the 22 personal guests at the ceremony in which former Chancellor Angela Merkel was decorated with the Grand Cross of the Order of Merit for special achievement by President Frank-Walter Steinmeier at Schloss Bellevue in Berlin.
+In April 2023, Buyx was one of the 22 personal guests at the ceremony in which former chancellor Angela Merkel was decorated with the Grand Cross of the Order of Merit for special achievement by President Frank-Walter Steinmeier at Schloss Bellevue in Berlin.